 *If you have little ones, my Barnes and Noble also offers free storytime twice a week.
 They read books and get cookies and there is usually coloring and sometimes special appearances from characters in the book.
 You can enter your zip code here to see a list of events at your store.
 There is also free online storytime that is perfect for small children.

 Local Public Library –Check out your local libraries to find out which programs they’ll be offering this summer.
 My library has a free story time for little ones and some libraries offer specific incentives and prizes to children for reading.

 Chuck E. Cheese – Earn 10 FREE tokens every time your child reads for 2 weeks in a row.
 Just fill out the form and bring it in to claim your free token.
 A food purchase is required and you might call ahead just to confirm participation.

-Scholastic Summer Challenge – This begins May 5th.
-The theme this year is Reading under the Stars and is aimed at children ages 4-14.
+Scholastic Summer Challenge –This begins May 4th.
+The theme this year is Power Up & Read and is aimed at children ages 4-14.
 Children can log in their reading minutes and earn rewards.
 There are free booklists to download by age group.
-It looks like entire schools can participate and the school that logs in the most minutes reading will get a visit from David Shannon and Gordon Kormon.
+It looks like entire schools can participate and the school that logs in the most minutes reading will get a visit from Michael Northrop and Varian Johnson.
 Parents can also download free learning activities printables.
-You can also download the free reading timer app for Android or Apple devices.

 Pottery Barn Kids– Free storytime for little ones on Tuesday at 11am.
 You get a little passport and once you attend 5 storytimes, you get a free gift.
 (Just double check the time by calling ahead to your store.)

 NOTE: we did this program last year and at my store they just grabbed a bunch of random books and had them in baskets for the kids to pick from.
 They did get really low on choices so this year we will go in much earlier.
-We got a Fancy Nancy hardcover book last year.
+We got a Fancy Nancy hardcover book two years ago and a Pinkalicious book last year.

 So there are lots of options to keep the kids learning and engaged during the summer!